alex-hhh/ActivityLog2/doc/data-frame.md

 ## Retrieving individual values using  `ref` and `ref*`

+    (send df ref index series)
+    (send df ref* index . series)

-The `ref` and `ref*` methods can be used to retrieve a single value from a series or multiple series (`ref*`).
+The `ref` and `ref*` methods can be used to retrieve a single value from an index in a series or in multiple series (`ref*`).
 Using the examples above, to retrieve the heart rate at the start of the second lap:

     scratch.rkt> (send df ref 392 "hr")
     157.0